samoline1/G.O.D/README.md

 ```

 ##### Process:
-1. Validates the input parameters
-2. Loads the fine-tuned model and original tokenizer
+1. Loads the fine-tuned model and original tokenizer (endpoints.py)
-3. Checks if the provided model is likely a fine-tune of the original model based on model parameters
+2. Checks if the provided model is likely a fine-tune of the original model based on model parameters (checking.py)
-4. Performs evaluation using a test dataset
+3. Performs evaluation using a test dataset and gets loss and perplexity (checking.py)
-5. Calculates evaluation metrics (loss and perplexity)

 ##### Response:
 - `is_finetune`: Boolean indicating if the model appears to be a fine-tune